Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 Zion to Bryce Canyon 1 Day Itinerary & Map

-Yes, it is possible to see both Zion and Bryce Canyon in one day, but it will be one VERY FULL day.
+Yes, it is possible to see both Zion and Bryce Canyon in one day, but it will be a very full day.
 A lot depends on where you start and end your trip, of course.

-If you are staying in Las Vegas, for example, and want to see both parks in a day, opt for a guided tour (this will be so much more relaxing than driving yourself).
-Whereas if you are passing by the two parks by car anyway, see our itinerary below.
+If you’re staying in Las Vegas and want to see both parks in one day, consider this guided tour — it’s much more relaxing than driving yourself.
+If you’re already traveling between the parks by car, follow the itinerary below.

 For this Zion – Bryce Canyon 1-day itinerary, spend the night in one of the Springdale hotels and start as early as you possibly can!
 We recommend being on the Zion shuttle by 7-8 am.
 Also, be sure to pack a picnic lunch and plenty of water.